LPN vs RN: Programs, Salary,

 Both Paths Lead to a Rewarding Nursing Career

 The national nursing shortage means both RNs and LPNs are in demand.
-Over 235,000 new nursing positions are projected by 2032.
+More than 240,000 RN and LPN job openings are projected every year through 2034.
 Whether you choose the faster LPN path or invest in an RN education, you are entering a profession with strong job security, growing demand, and the ability to make a meaningful difference in patient care.